Citation, DOI and article data

-Fibrous dysplasia (FD) is a benign tumour-like congenital process, manifested as a defect in osteoblastic differentiation and maturation, with progressive replacement of normal bone with large fibrous stroma and islands of immature woven bone.
+Fibrous dysplasia (FD) is a benign tumour-like congenital process, manifested as a localized defect in osteoblastic differentiation and maturation, with progressive replacement of normal bone with large fibrous stroma and islands of immature woven bone.
 Fibrous dysplasia has a varied radiographic appearance.
 If asymptomatic, it does not require treatment.

 Fibrous dysplasia can affect any bone, and can divided into four subtypes 8 (although there is some overlap):

 - monostotic: single bone